pomm-project/Foundation/documentation/configuration.rst

             ;
     }

-Even though the converters coming with Foundation cover a broad range of Postgresql's type, it is possible to write custom converters as soon as they implement ``ConverterInterface``.
-Be aware that the format of the data coming from Postgres may be configuration dependant (dates, money, number etc.).
+Even though the converters coming with Foundation cover a broad range of PostgreSQL's types, it is possible to write custom converters as long as they implement ``ConverterInterface``.
+Be aware that the format of the data coming from Postgres may be configuration dependent (dates, money, number etc.).
 Default converters fit the default configuration set in the `Session builder`_.

 Inspector pooler